-Marketers can employ tactics and processes that fill gaps in the patient experience, including informational emails, outbound calls via an engagement center, appointment reminder text messages, social media interaction, and paid advertising.
+Marketers can use this information to employ tactics and processes that fill gaps in the patient experience, including informational emails, outbound calls via an engagement center, appointment reminder text messages, social media interaction, and paid advertising.
 These efforts work to engage patients, fill patient journey gaps, and improve retention by keeping patients involved and in contact with health systems.

 Marketers should take advantage of a healthcare CRM to build, launch, and manage retention-focused digital marketing programs.
 Using this tool, healthcare marketers can reach out in a targeted, personalized way that keeps customers engaged with the health system throughout the care continuum.
 If engagement is not consistent, patients may lose interest and trust in the health system, resulting patient loss over the long term.

 Digital marketing strategies can help healthcare organizations retain patients and gain new information to inform future outreach.

 A recent poll found that 73 percent of patients believe access to personal health records would help improve their care satisfaction, which is critical when it comes to retaining patients over the long term.
 Enter patient portals.

 Patient portals are an effective way to ensure patients have easy access to personal health information in a convenient and secure way, including discharge summaries, medications, immunizations, allergies, and lab results.